oribenez/coding_task_full/README.md

 3. The app should be responsive, and as fast as possible.
 4. The app typs should be as strict as possible.
 5. The code should be as clean & readable as possible.
+6. Assume the auth is implemented. you have the Auth/getCurrentUser function that returns current user id.

 ## Assignments (parts of Google Keep):
 1. Create an application that lists all the notes in the database, using pagination.
+   Edit the collections schema
+   Feel free to add collections / change them / not use some of them.
+   Bonus - add the option to drag and drop notes (and save the order).
+2. Add the ability to create a new note (reminder - as close to google keep as possible).
-2. Add the search bar.
+3. Add the search bar.
-3. Add the ability to edit a note title & body. keep in mind that the expirience need to be fast and smooth.
+4. Add the ability to edit a note title & body. keep in mind that the expirience need to be fast and smooth.
-4. Add the ability to switch between checkboxes & normal mode:
+5. Add the ability to switch between checkboxes & normal mode:
    * With the ability to check/uncheck a checkbox.
    * When switching back from checkbox to normal mode, the checkbox state should be saved. not need to delete lines that are checked.
    * Bonus: Add the ability to drag and drop a line in checkbox mode.
-5. Add the ability to create a new note (reminder - as close to google keep as possible).
 6. Add the option to Pin a note.
 Pinned note needs to be shown first in the list.
+7. Add collaborators to a note.
+Collaborators rights are the same as creators.